 - Their right to rectification, restriction or erasure

 - Their right to lodge a complaint with the ICO

 No charges will be made for supplying this information.
 Where we hold a lot of information about you we may ask you to narrow the scope of your request.
 Requests for subject access will be co-ordinated by the Information Governance Team.

-We will take a copy of your form and check your proof of identity.
 The request will be passed to the Data Protection Officer, who will acknowledge your request and send you a copy of the information we hold about you within 30 days.

 Once you have received your information you should check it.
 If any of the information we hold about you is wrong you can ask us to correct it or remove it.

 If you would like to discuss making a subject access request, please email the Data Protection Officer.

 You have the right to have inaccurate personal data corrected without undue delay.